Cotton Fields: The Beach Boys cover

 American rock band the Beach Boys first recorded "Cottonfields" on November 18–19, 1968.
-The track (with Al Jardine on lead vocals) debuted on the group's 1969 album 20/20.
-It was Jardine's idea for the band to cover the song.
+The track, with Al Jardine on lead vocals, debuted on the group's 1969 album 20/20.
+It was Jardine's idea that the cover the song.
 He explained:

 I first heard [the song] in the mid-'50s.
 I loved Lead Belly's vocals and of course his 12-string guitar sound but it was really his heartfelt emotional lyrics written during the Great Depression that affected me.
 I was determined to record a new version for the Beach Boys at a time when we were going off in quite a few different musical directions.

-Dissatisfied with Brian Wilson's baroque pop-influenced arrangement of the song, Jardine persuaded the group to record a new version in August 1969, inspired by the contemporaneous vogue for country rock, as exemplified by such acts as the Flying Burrito Brothers, Stone Poneys and Michael Nesmith & the First National Band).
-The re-recording featured notable session musician and longtime Nesmith collaborator Orville "Red" Rhodes on pedal steel guitar.
-Retitled "Cottonfields", the second version a gave the Beach Boys their greatest international success while also marking the end of the group's hit-making career in the US (although they would enjoy periodic comebacks there).
-"Cottonfields" was the Beach Boys' final single released by Capitol Records, the group's label since May 1962, and their last single released in mono.
+Dissatisfied with Brian Wilson's baroque pop-influenced arrangement of the song, Jardine persuaded the group to record a new version in August 1969, inspired by the contemporaneous vogue for country rock, as exemplified by such acts as the Flying Burrito Brothers, Stone Poneys and Michael Nesmith & the First National Band.

+The re-recording featured notable session musician and long-time Nesmith collaborator Orville "Red" Rhodes on pedal steel guitar.
+Retitled "Cottonfields", the second version a gave the Beach Boys their greatest international success, while also marking the end of the group's hit-making career in the US, although they would enjoy periodic comebacks there.
+"Cottonfields" was the final Beach Boys' single released by Capitol Records, the group's label since May 1962, and their last single released in mono.

-While underperforming in the U.S. (peaking at No. 103 in Billboard) despite a promotional appearance on the short-lived variety show Something Else, the song succeeded across the Atlantic, reaching No. 5 in the UK Singles Chart (and No. 2 on the Melody Maker chart) and later listed as the tenth-biggest seller of the year by the New Musical Express.
-Outside of North America, it nearly achieved the success of "Do It Again", peaking at No. 1 in Australia and Norway; No. 2 in Denmark, South Africa and Sweden; No. 3 in Ireland; No. 12 in the Netherlands; No. 13 in New Zealand; and No. 29 in West Germany.
-Because of this popularity, it was placed on the international release of the group's Sunflower album.
-The single achieved sales of over 50,000 copies in Australia, being eligible for the award of a Gold Disc.
+While under-performing in the U.S., peaking at No. 103 in Billboard despite a promotional appearance on the short-lived variety show Something Else, the song succeeded across the Atlantic, reaching No. 5 in the UK Singles Chart and No. 2 on the Melody Maker chart and was later listed as the tenth-biggest seller of the year by the New Musical Express.
+Outside of North America, it nearly achieved the success of "Do It Again", peaking at No. 1 in Australia and Norway, No. 2 in Denmark, South Africa and Sweden, No. 3 in Ireland, No. 12 in the Netherlands, No. 13 in New Zealand, and No. 29 in West Germany.
+Because of its popularity, it was included in the international release of the group's Sunflower album.
+The single achieved sales of over 50,000 copies in Australia, being eligible for a Gold Disc.

-The single was initially only issued in mono, though a reprocessed stereo mix opened international issues of the Sunflower album.
-It was remixed into stereo for the 2001 compilation Hawthorne, CA. A further stereo remix found on the Feel Flows box set opens with Al Jardine's son trying to count off the song with the help of his father.
-Unlike the older stereo mix, this version recreates the reverb effect on the opening vocals.
+The single was initially issued only in mono, although a reprocessed stereo mix opened international issues of the Sunflower album.
+The track was remixed into stereo for the 2001 compilation Hawthorne, CA. A further stereo remix, found on the Feel Flows box set, opens with Al Jardine's son trying to count off the song with the help of his father.
+Unlike the older stereo mix, that version recreates the reverb effect on the opening vocals.